10 Sep REVIEW – ‘After We Collided’ is as dull and lifeless as its predecessor

 That being said, I’ve managed to enjoy all manner of YA film adaptations in the two decades since I last called myself a teenager.
 For all its many follies, I found the Twilight saga to be a strangely enjoyable guilty pleasure.
 I cheered for Katniss Everdeen through all four films in The Hunger Games franchise.
 And films like The Perks of Being a Wallflower, Love, Simon, and The Fault in Our Stars made me all sorts of weepy.

 I may be ancient to a teenager, but, hopefully, that doesn’t disqualify my thoughts on whatever latest fad film franchise they’re currently going crazy for.
 That being said, I’m left entirely perplexed by the allure of something like After We Collided.
-As dull and lifeless as its predecessor, this sequel so achingly wants to be this generation’s Cruel Intentions, they hired Roger Kumble to direct this flat follow-up.
+As dull and lifeless as its predecessor, this sequel so achingly wants to be this generation’s Cruel Intentions they hired Roger Kumble to direct this flat follow-up.
 But Hardin Scott is no Sebastian Valmont and the only thing dangerous about this liaison is its baffling continuance with romanticising a toxic relationship.

 Picking up one month after the events of the first film, After We Collided finds our two star-crossed lovebirds living separate lives.
-Tessa (Josephine Langford) has just commenced a coveted internship with publishing powerhouse Vance Publishing, where she’s tasked with reading manuscripts for her domineering boss Christian Vance (Charlie Weber) and playfully flirts with her straight-laced co-worker Trevor (an oddly-robbotic Dylan Sprouse).
+Tessa (Josephine Langford) has just commenced a coveted internship with publishing powerhouse Vance Publishing, where she’s tasked with reading manuscripts for her domineering boss Christian Vance (Charlie Weber) and playfully flirts with her straight-laced co-worker Trevor (an oddly-robotic Dylan Sprouse).

 Meanwhile, Hardin (Hero Fiennes Tiffin) is struggling with Tessa’s refusal to forgive his crushing betrayal.
-His numerous texts begging forgiveness have gone unanswered, leading to another tattoo (some barbed wire to really highlight how that inner torment) added to his assortment of body art.
+His numerous texts begging forgiveness have gone unanswered, leading to another tattoo (some barbed wire to really highlight that inner torment) added to his assortment of body art.
 Hardin refuses any anesthesia during the tattooing process (“I like the pain.”) because, you know, that’s what bad boys do.
 And he’s still insisting on being decked out exclusively in black clothes because, just like Lego Batman, he only works in black.
 And sometimes, very, very dark grey.

 Over the course of the next 105 excruciating minutes, Tess and Hardin seemingly get back together and break up at least half a dozen times, all the while hopping into bed with each other whenever the mood strikes.
 There’s also a semi-love triangle with Trevor, a visit from Hardin’s mother, Trish (Louise Lombard), and a dash of Hardin’s unsolved familial issues with his estranged father, Ken (Rob Estes replacing Peter Gallagher, who clearly had better things to do) and his new wife, Karen (Karimah Westbrook replacing Jennifer Beals).
 Thankfully, Hardin’s vapid group of college “friends” only appear briefly here.

-For as hard as After We Collided bumblingly attempts to create any shred of tension or conflict within its narrative, it’s little more than an hour and a half of witnessing one of the most toxic and emotionally damaging relationships ever committed to film.
+As hard as After We Collided bumblingly attempts to create any shred of tension or conflict within its narrative, it’s little more than an hour and a half of witnessing one of the most toxic and emotionally damaging relationships ever committed to film.
 It feels wrong to even call this movie a “romance,” unless your idea of a romantic connection is seeing a possessive, jealous, and insecure playboy manipulate and mistreat a poor, young lass who deserves so much better.

 Sexual chemistry is one thing, but trying to paint that as “love” is so horrendously misguided and downright dangerous.
 It sends a god-awful message to young women that if the sex is mind-blowing, it doesn’t matter how he treats you outside the bedroom.
 The sequel ramps up the raunch with an endless stream of sex scenes and occasional nudity, but they’re choreographed in genuinely unappealing fashion.
 There’s a randy romp in a bathroom that may be the unsexiest shower scene since Psycho.